Hundreds of hospice centers get failing grades

 Breaking News Emails

-Hundreds of hospice care facilities across the country were found to have serious, life-threatening deficiencies, according to an investigation by the Department of Health and Human Services Office of Inspector General and obtained by NBC News.
+Hundreds of hospice care facilities across the country were found to have serious, life-threatening deficiencies, according to an investigation by the Department of Health and Human Services Office of Inspector General that was obtained by NBC News.

 More than 300 hospice facilities out of the 4,563 surveyed nationwide between 2012 and 2016 were considered poor performers, according to the IG’s report.

-“Those numbers are surprising and frankly they’re unacceptable,” said Erin Bliss, assistant inspector general at HHS.
+“Those numbers are surprising and, frankly, they’re unacceptable,” Erin Bliss, assistant inspector general at HHS, said.

 Study finds 'unacceptable' number of inept hospice care facilitiesJuly 9, 201906:50

-Over 80 percent of hospice facilities had at least one deficiency, and most of those had multiple deficiencies.
-One in five had a serious deficiency.
+More than 80 percent of hospice facilities had at least one deficiency, most of those had multiple deficiencies, 1 in 5 had a serious deficiency.

 “When we looked into some of the more extreme examples of how those deficiencies can impact patients, we found cases where patients were actually harmed by their hospice care,” Bliss said.